AarjanAdhikari/weather-app/README.md

 # 🌦 WeatherNow

-A modern weather application that provides real-time weather data and forecasts for any city worldwide using a public weather API!
+A modern weather application that provides real-time weather data and forecasts for any city worldwide using a public weather API.

 ![Project Preview](preview.png)